riteshrhkr/myCart/README.md

  * Register :- Fill your basic details and register.
 If you already have an account then login.
 If you alreday registered and try to register again then a popup message come saying that "This email-id alredy exist".
 Here double password checking is enabled.

  * Login  :- If you are an admin then it will automaticly redirect to admin page.
 And if you are a normal user then you will be redirected to home page.
 If you enter worng email-id or password then a popup message come saying that "Invalid email-id or password!"

+ * Forget password  :- You have also feature to retrive you account by changing password.

  * Home page :- A list of product will we show.
 You can filter products according to their category.
 A card represent a product and each card have a product photo, Title, Descreption, add to card button and price of the product with origional price and discount.